Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-optimize/api-reference.md

 ## onPropositionsUpdate

 This API registers a permanent callback which is invoked whenever the Edge extension dispatches a response Event received from the Experience Edge Network upon a personalization query.
-The personalization query requests can be triggered by the `updatePropositions(for:with:)` API, Edge extension `sendEvent(experienceEvent:_:)` API or launch consequence rules.
+The personalization query requests can be triggered by the `updatePropositions` API, Edge extension `sendEvent` API or launch consequence rules.

 {% tabs %}
 {% tab title="iOS — Swift" %}